This article was originally published in December 2015. It was last updated on June 8, 2021.

 You should drink a pint of: Escape Plan — an American IPA with aromas of grapefruit, pineapple, geraniums and pine (6.6%) Full beer list

 Even if you haven’t ventured into the taproom of one South End’s first breweries, Triple C is home to beers you likely know, including Baby Maker and Golden Boy.

 Location: South End, 2900 Griffith St.

 The vibe: No-frills, chill atmosphere.
 Listen to live music or play a board game.

-Grab a pint of: 3C IPA, made with citrus, grapefruit, and passionfruit flavors (6.2% ABV) Full beer list
+Grab a pint of: 3C, a West Coast IPA made with citrus, grapefruit, and passionfruit flavors (6.2% ABV) Full beer list

 Fun fact: Every Saturday they host a Bike & Brew ride where you can go on a 10, 25, or 35-mile route and then enjoys beers at the end.

 You should drink a pint of: Over the Edge, with a citrusy orange flavor and pine-like aroma (6.4% ABV)